rahil627/nature-guardian-anarchy/docs/index.md

 Come home.
 Join the [discord](https://discord.gg/2vv643p).

-Or how about checking out or contributing to the [wiki](https://github.com/Rahil627/nature-guardian-anarchy/wiki)?
+Or how about checking out 'n even contributing to the [wiki](https://github.com/Rahil627/nature-guardian-anarchy/wiki)?

-...At the moment, this site is just a place-holder.
+...At the moment, this site there's nothing else on this site.
 Soon it will become a knowledge-base.
 And hopefully after that, I'll add some tools for the people to use!